This Too Shall Pass

 If you are participating in a parallel enrollment program at a local college, verify that you are scheduled for your intended class(es) and that your tuition is fully paid.

 When you get your schedule, verify that you are enrolled in the credits that are remaining for you to earn a high school diploma.
 You will not have the option of changing your mind about a level of a class or an elective, but if a required class is somehow missing, notify your school counselor immediately.
 Evening or Saturday School may be necessary.

 Ensure that your college list is set to 4-8 schools, and start the applications.
-You can establish your www.commonapp.org account on August 1 and start working on the essays and other supplements.
+You can establish your www.commonapp.org account and start working on the essays and other supplements.
 Also, make sure that you can log on to your College Board and ACT accounts, to authorize them to send your scores to your colleges by the application deadlines.